Sage's Sanctum

 The Calamity Timer

-The GM should always tick down the Calamity Timer for every 30 minutes the adventurers spend in a dungeon.
-At a normal pace, this means every 3 rooms, or every time the adventurers take a siesta.
+The Calamity Timer ticks down by 1d6 as Adventurers spend more time in the Dungeon or do anything to exacerbate the dangerous situation.
+The GM should always tick down the Calamity Timer for every 30 minutes the Adventurers spend in a Dungeon.
+At a Normal Dungeoneering Pace, this means every 3 rooms, or every time the Adventurers take a Siesta.

 Each time the Calamity Timer ticks down, the GM should describe an omen of the coming Calamity.
 The omens should get gradually more severe as the timer approaches zero.

 When the Calamity Timer hits zero, the Calamity occurs.
-Try to choose Calamities that add severe complications to a dungeon instead of Calamities that outright kill the characters.
-A volcanic eruption spewing magma into rooms and destroying pathways in the dungeon is more interesting than the eruption killing all characters in the dungeon.
+Try to choose Calamities that add severe complications to a Dungeon instead of Calamities that outright kill the characters.
+A volcanic eruption spewing magma into rooms and destroying pathways in the Dungeon is more interesting than the eruption killing all characters in the Dungeon.

 The Calamity Timer is removed if the source of the Calamity is addressed.